hinzle/binance-project/README.md

 ### 3. Preparation

 - I cleaned and prepped the data by:
-  - removing all observations that included null values
+  - removing all observations that included null values.
-  - renaming columns for readability
+  - renaming columns for readability.
-  - changing data types where appropriate
+  - changing data types where appropriate.
-  - set the index to `datetime`
+  - set the index to `datetime`.

 ### 4. Exploration

-- I conducted an initial exploration of the data by examing relationships between each of the features and treated close price as a target
+- I conducted an initial exploration of the data by examing relationships between each of the features and treated close price as a target.
 - Next, I explored further using premier tools such as Pandas, Python, Statsmodels, etc..., to answer the initial questions posed above.
 - Findings:
-  - Frequency analysis revealed potential price indicators.
+  - frequency analysis revealed potential price indicators.

 ### 5. Forecasting / Modeling